FAQ

 What is the FCT Mint Rate Halving Schedule?

 Facet implements an annual halving mechanism to ensure long-term supply control.
-Every year, the FCT mint per gas rate (R) is halved, starting from an initial rate of 4,096 gwei (FCT) per unit of gas based on the size (bytes) of the Ethereum envelope transaction’s payload.
+Every year, the FCT mint per gas rate (mint_rate) is halved, starting from an initial rate of 4,096 gwei (FCT) per unit of gas based on the size (bytes) of the Ethereum envelope transaction’s payload.

 YEAR MINT RATE